virtuozzo/cloudscripting-docs/docs/creating-manifest/actions.md

 }
 ```

 Therefore, the same custom actions can be reused for several times with different parameters.
 Moreover, any action can be targeted at a specific node by ID, at a particular layer (*nodeGroup*) or *nodeType*.
-For more details about <a href="/creating-manifest/selecting-containers/#types-of-selectors" target="blank">*Node Selectors*</a>, visit the linked page.
+For more details about <a href="/creating-manifest/selecting-containers/#types-of-selectors" target="_blank">*Node Selectors*</a>, visit the linked page.

 ### Code Reuse